hwang12345/csv-reader/README.md

 Java application which reads and parses data from a CSV file and inserts it into a local MySQL database.
 Multithreaded to improve reading/inserting performance.

 ### Prerequisites
-The web application utilises a local MySQL database to store data.
+The web application utilises a local MySQL database to store the CSV data.
 I recommend MySQL workbench -

 MySQL Installer (MySQL Workbench, MySQL Server)- https://dev.mysql.com/downloads/installer/